gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

 ## Authentication and Policy Decisions

    DTLS/SCTP MUST be mutually authenticated.
-It is RECOMMENDED that DTLS/SCTP is used with certificate based authentication.
+It is RECOMMENDED that DTLS/SCTP is used with certificate-based authentication.
 All security decisions MUST be based on the peer's authenticated identity, not on its transport layer identity.